davidgsd/AllScan/README.md

 3. Other features that are highly requested or that seem like a good fit

 # Release Notes
+**v0.78 2024-08-11**<br>
+Update install script for ASL3 to make a readable copy of the allmon3.ini file (outside of the web server root folder with 660 permissions) to ensure AMI credentials are available to AllScan.
+Note: Be sure you have Allmon3 fully working before installing/updating AllScan.
+This update is not needed for ASL2/HV nodes.

 **v0.77 2024-07-01**<br>
 Updates to support use of ASL3, and Allmon3 .ini file.
 If you do not have Allmon2 or Supermon installed, AllScan will now also check /etc/allmon3/allmon3.ini for the AMI credentials (note: may be necessary to execute "sudo chmod o+r /etc/allmon3/allmon3.ini" so the file is readable).